microsoft/essex-toolkit/packages/themed-components/docs/themed-components.api.md

 //
 // @public
 export const CollapsiblePanelContainer: React.FC<CollapsiblePanelContainerProps>;

+// Warning: (ae-missing-release-tag) "ColumnarMenu" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export const ColumnarMenu: React.FC<ColumnarMenuProps>;

+// Warning: (ae-missing-release-tag) "ColumnarMenuList" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const ColumnarMenuList: React.FC<IContextualMenuListProps>;

+// Warning: (ae-missing-release-tag) "ColumnarMenuProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface ColumnarMenuProps extends IContextualMenuProps {
+    // (undocumented)
+    text?: string;
+}

 // Warning: (ae-missing-release-tag) "ControlledHistogramFilter" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //